deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/03-telegraf.md

 ## Configuring Telegraf Data Output

-We need to modify the Telegraf configuration so that Telegraf sends data to the DeepFlow Agent.
+We need to modify Telegraf's configuration to send data to the DeepFlow Agent.

-First, we need to determine the address of the data listening service launched by DeepFlow Agent.
-After [installing DeepFlow Agent](../../../ce-install/single-k8s/), the DeepFlow Agent Service address will be displayed, the default value is `deepflow-agent.default`.
+First, we need to determine the address of the data listening service started by the DeepFlow Agent.
+After [installing the DeepFlow Agent](../../../ce-install/single-k8s/), the DeepFlow Agent Service address will be displayed, with a default value of `deepflow-agent.default`.
-If you have modified it, please fill in according to the actual service name and namespace.
+If you have modified it, please fill in the actual service name and namespace in the configuration.

-Next, modify the default configuration of Telegraf (assuming it is in the `deepflow-telegraf-demo` namespace):
+Next, modify Telegraf's default configuration (assuming it is in the `deepflow-telegraf-demo` namespace):

 ```bash
 kubectl edit cm -n deepflow-telegraf-demo telegraf
 ```

-Add the following configuration in `telegraf.conf` (please modify `DEEPFLOW_AGENT_SVC` to the service name of deepflow-agent):
+In `telegraf.conf`, add the following configuration (please change `DEEPFLOW_AGENT_SVC` to the service name of deepflow-agent):

 ```toml
 [[outputs.http]]